Tschirnhausen bundles of covers of the projective line: Motivation and analogy from number theory

-\bpoint{Refined density functions in the case $d = 4$} In the quartic case, $\rho^{geo}$ is also supported on a finite union of polytopes, is piecewise linear, and is continuous on its support, as we will show below.
-However, in this case there is a richer structure to consider.
-A smooth quartic cover has three scrollar invariants $(e_1,\dots,e_3)$ and an associated trigonal cover with scrollar invariants $(f_1,f_2)$, with the property that $e_1 + e_2 + e_3 = f_1 + f_2 = g+3$.
+\bpoint{Further extension: refined density functions taking into account ``all'' scrollar invariants} As we saw in Section~\ref{s:quartic}, a quartic cover has three scrollar invariants $(e_1,e_2,e_3)$ and an associated trigonal cover with scrollar invariants $(f_1,f_2)$, with the property that $e_1 + e_2 + e_3 = f_1 + f_2 = g+3$.
 In this case, we can consider \emph{refined} density functions which take into account the extra data of $(f_1,f_2)$.